 TAH 299 Topics in Tourism & Hospitality

 Courses with this designation include special topics in various aspects of tourism and hospitality, offered on a one-time or experimental basis.
 This designation may also include courses that are cross-listed with other majors at USM and taught by faculty from those programs.
-Specific titles and course descriptions for upcoming courses can be found in MaineStreet.
-More information may also be found in the Advising section of the TAH program website.
-Prerequisites vary by individual course.
-3 cr.
+Specific titles and course descriptions for upcoming courses can be found in MaineStreet and in the advising section of the TAH program website.
+Cr 3.

 TAH 301 Global Issues in Travel & Tourism

 As one of the world's largest industries, and one that brings travelers and host communities into close contact, tourism and travel are rife with challenges.
-This course delves into these issues from a social science perspective, showing how tourism affects travelers and communities in complex and contentious ways, from commoditization of art forms to sex tourism, drug use, and changes in local economies and culture.
+This course delves into these issues from a social science perspective, showing how tourism affects travelers and communities in complex ways, from commoditization of art forms to sex tourism, drug use, and changes in local economies and culture.
 It also explores the connection of tourism to global issues such as infectious diseases, climate change, and terrorism.
-This course is required of TAH majors.3 cr.
+This course is required of TAH majors.
+Cr 3.

 TAH 305 Culture & Communication in the Travel Industry

 This course explores the challenges of communication between people from different cultures in the context of travel and tourism.
 Specific topics include the role of cultural patterns, verbal and nonverbal codes in interpersonal relationships; obstacles to effective intercultural communication; causes of and ways to avoid or manage intercultural conflict; and skills necessary for cultural adaptation and coping with culture shock.
-This class is valuable for anyone planning to work in travel, hospitality or related fields, and fulfills the TAH requirement for Intercultural Awareness and Communication.
-3 cr.
+This class is valuable for anyone planning to work in travel, hospitality or related fields.
+Cr 3.

 Students complete a professional experience in the tourism and hospitality industry, such as in lodging or food service, attractions, transportation, retail, marketing and promotion, or travel services.
 The nature of the experience would be detailed in advance, and the student would work with a faculty advisor to update them on their activities on a regular basis and provide a final report and evaluation.
-This course may also be used for recording credit obtained through the Office of Prior Learning Assessment.
-Students may repeat this course for up to six credits.
-Prerequisites: TAH major; permission of supervising faculty.
-3 cr.
+Prerequisites: TAH major or minor; permission of supervising faculty.
+Cr 1-6.

 Festivals, meetings, conferences and special events are an important part of the tourism sector.
 In this class students, through work on a real event, will learn how to plan and manage events, and explore ways of promoting and marketing events that respect local traditions and celebrate community assets.
 Students will also be introduced to various types of events including food and music festivals, sporting events, conferences and meetings, and celebratory events such as weddings and reunions.
 Students will be immersed in the work of event planning and meet real planners and promoters.
-Prerequisite: TAH 211, 221, or 261, or permission of instructor.3 cr.
+Cr 3.

 This course builds skills in the creation, planning, and oversight of group-based travel such as packages and charter tours.
 Students will investigate various types of travel packages and how tour companies, travelers, host communities, and indigenous cultures intersect in the travel and tour planning and management process.
 With a community partner, students will apply their knowledge and skills to the creation of Maine-based group travel tours.
-Prerequisite: TAH 211, 221, or 261, or permission of instructor.
-3 cr.
+Cr 3.

 TAH 321 Lodging Operations & Systems

 This course examines operating procedures and systems for managing various types of lodging facilities, including hotels, resorts, and inns.
 Topics covered include front desk operations, reservation systems, housekeeping and maintenance, inventory management systems, guest policies, internal and external communication, human resources, and security and risk management.
 Prerequisite: TAH 101 or TAH 221, or permission of instructor.
-3 cr.
+Cr 3.

 TAH 331 Sustainable Hospitality Management

 This course focuses on the application of sustainability principles and techniques to the planning and management of tourism and hospitality businesses.
 It is taught by faculty experienced in designing and implementing sustainable hospitality guidelines, and will take students through the steps of assessing planned or existing businesses and making these businesses more sustainable.
 Certification guidelines for sustainable businesses will be examined, and students will have the opportunity to do audits or other exercises to apply their knowledge in actual industry settings.
-Prerequisite: TAH 231 or permission of instructor.
-3 cr.
+Cr 3.

 TAH 399 Advanced Topics in Tourism & Hospitality

-Courses with this designation include advanced topics in specialized aspects of tourism and hospitality, offered on a one-time or experimental basis.
+Courses with this designation include advanced topics in specialized aspects of tourism and hospitality, offered on a one-time or trial basis.
 This designation may also include courses that are cross-listed with other majors at USM and taught by faculty from those programs.
-Specific titles and course descriptions for upcoming courses can be found in MaineStreet.
-More information may also be found in the Advising section of the TAH program website.
+Specific titles and course descriptions for upcoming courses can be found in MaineStreet and in the advising section of the TAH program website.
 Prerequisites vary by individual course.
-3 cr.
+Cr 3.

 TAH 415 Trends & Innovation in Tourism and Hospitality

 Students will be introduced to major trends and innovations in contemporary tourism and hospitality, with a focus on identifying opportunities for Maine and New England.
 In addition to studying global and national trends in travel, the course will look at specific innovations that create new prospects for tourism in the region or demand for new types of products such as green tourism.
 Guest lecturers from the tourism industry, and trips to experience innovative products or services, may be employed.
-Prerequisite: TAH 101, 211, or 221, or permission of instructor.
-3 cr.
+Cr 3.

-This upper-level seminar covers topics related to the planning and management of businesses, events, and attractions in the tourism and hospitality industry.
-Expert faculty from industry and academia will share their insights and experiences in managing businesses ranging from hotels, resorts, and campgrounds, to wilderness excursions and wildlife viewing, to tourism attractions large and small throughout Maine and beyond.
+This upper-level seminar covers topics related to aspects of tourism and hospitality, offered on a one-time or trial basis.
+Expert faculty from industry and academia will share their insights and experiences in managing businesses ranging from hotels and food service establishments to tourism attractions large and small throughout Maine and beyond.
 Emphasis will be on practical skills and knowledge that students can use in planning and managing businesses or working within the tourism and hospitality industry.
-Prerequisite: TAH 101, 211, or 221, or permission of instructor.
-3 cr.
+Prerequisite: At least one TAH course, or permission of instructor.
+Cr 3.